Hyundai-Kia-Connect/kia_uvo/README.md

 ### Behavior and caveats

 - The install runs before the integration sets up; on install the integration reloads itself, so a short "Setting up…" retry in the logs is expected and harmless.
+An install that fails (bad URL, unreachable source) fails fast: the entry shows an error in the UI instead of retrying forever — fix the value, save the options, and the entry reloads with a fresh attempt.
 - A git/URL requirement is reinstalled once on every Home Assistant start (there is no version to compare) and installs with `--no-deps`, leaving dependency versions untouched.
 - The library is a single install shared by all kia_uvo entries: if you run several accounts, the first entry that applies an override wins and a second entry with a different override only logs a warning.
 - Clearing the field restores the manifest-pinned version on the next Home Assistant start.